Is your automation still clicking buttons or rewriting its logic?

 Core advantages of AI-driven process optimization

 What Is AI Business Process Automation?
 Most companies start with bots that mimic clicks.
 A few evolve into systems that adapt in real time, without human input.
-Between those two points lies a curve that defines how AI transforms operations: where are you on the curve? what’s blocking the next jump?
+Between those two points lies a curve that defines how AI transforms operations: where are you on the curve?
+What’s blocking the next jump?

 Let’s map it out.